 - 3 tablespoons oil or ghee, butter or white butter

-- ½ teaspoon cumin seeds - optional
+- ½ teaspoon cumin seeds

-- 3 to 4 small garlic cloves + 1 inch ginger made to a paste in mortar-pestle or 1 teaspoon ginger-garlic paste
+- 3 to 4 small garlic cloves + 1 inch ginger peeled, made to a paste in mortar-pestle or 1 teaspoon ginger-garlic paste

 - 1 or 2 green chillies – finely chopped or slit

-- ¼ teaspoon turmeric powder
+- ¼ teaspoon turmeric powder (ground turmeric)

 - ½ teaspoon red chilli powder or ¼ to ½ teaspoon cayenne pepper

-- 225 to 250 grams paneer (cottage cheese)
+- 200 to 250 grams Paneer (Indian cottage cheese)

 - salt as required

-- 2 to 3 tablespoons chopped coriander leaves (cilantro)
+- 3 tablespoons chopped coriander leaves (cilantro)

 - Also remove the spice powders and keep aside.

 - Heat oil or ghee or butter in a pan.
 Let the oil become hot on a medium-low or medium flame.

-- Add cumin seeds first if you are using them.
-Once they get browned, add onions.
+- Mix well and sauté the onions.
 When the onions become translucent, add ginger-garlic paste and chopped green chilies.

 - Don’t cook the paneer for a long time as they harden and loose their softness.

-- Serve paneer bhurji hot with bread toast.
+- Serve Paneer Bhurji hot with bread toast.
 You can also serve it with roti, plain paratha or as a stuffing in burrito or wraps.

 - Paneer: For best results used homemade paneer.
 If using packaged paneer or frozen paneer, then follow the instructions mentioned on the pack before using.